 Fortunately, learning how to clean an oven without these hazards is not impossible (Hint: There is actually a homemade oven cleaner that makes the task both safe and easy.)
 And when that oven eventually breaks down (which, unfortunately, it will), we've got your back.

-Materials Needed for Cleaning Your Oven
+What Materials Are Needed for Cleaning an Oven

 To do a good job of cleaning your oven, you will need the following: